Ometepe: Ceramics

 Dr. Gordon Willey and Albert Norweb excavated the Cruz site (named after the Cruz Hacienda), on the North East part of the island.
 This site is important because it produced nearly 30,000 sherds, most of which belonged to the Late Polychrome Period.
 The upper levels of the site produced the diagnostic ceramic types which came to define the Late Polychrome Period for the whole of the Rivas area.
-Pieces were also found from the San Jorge phase of the Zoned Bichrome Period (Healy, 1980).
+Pieces were also found from the San Jorge phase of the Zoned Bichrome Period.

 The Ceramic Type "Ometepe Red Slipped-Incised" is found on Ometepe Island.
 It is a Late Polychrome Period ceramic type, and it is usually found in the form of jar sherds.
 This type of ceramic is identifiable because it is scraped on both the inside and out, and smoothing and polishing is done on the exterior body and rim.
 The slip, over the rim and outside, is a dull red to brown, while only the inside of the neck is slipped.
 Lines are cut into the lip of the jar, and triangles are the most common motif, either interlocking or meeting tip to tip.
-Other ceramic types found on the island include: Granada Polychrome from the Middle Polychrome Period, Castillo Late Polychrome, and Luna Ware Polychrome (Healy, 1980).
+Other ceramic types found on the island include: Granada Polychrome from the Middle Polychrome Period, Castillo Late Polychrome, and Luna Ware Polychrome.